Michelingweo/CSE587-NLP/README.md

 # CSE587-NLP
-Pre-trained Knowledge Distillation Learning for Fine-grained Categorization
+Contrastive Knowledge Transferring from Pre-trained Model

 This project contains the below files: